ckeditor/ckeditor5/docs/getting-started/index.md

 ### Compatibility with CSS frameworks

 CKEditor&nbsp;5 is compatible with popular CSS frameworks such as [Bootstrap](https://getbootstrap.com/) or [Foundation](https://get.foundation/).
-Such integrations, however, often require additional changes and adjustments that we have gathered {@link getting-started/integrations/css in this guide}.
+Such integrations, however, often require additional changes and adjustments that we have gathered {@link getting-started/integrations/css in this guide}. -->

+## Want to remove the "Powered by CKEditor" logo?

+Check the dedicated {@link support/managing-ckeditor-logo branding} guide.